Ho1yShif/wrapped-for-linkedin/README.md

 > [!NOTE]
 > This project is not affiliated with, endorsed by, or connected to LinkedIn or Microsoft.

-🫶 _Made with love for the developer & data communities_
+🫶 _Made with love for the developer community_

 ## ✨ Features